So you’ve probably heard that you should prime your furniture before you paint it.

 It gives it a polished, antique look to a newly finished piece.
 Photo below for reference.

-Adhesion/Bonding Primer is used for slick surfaces like glass, plastic and particle board/Melamine.
+Adhesion/Bonding Primer is used for slick surfaces like glass, plastic, particle board & melamine.
 Have you ever tried to paint one of those Ikea bookcases and the paint just scraped right off?
 That is because you need to use a bonding primer.
-Make sure you sand down your surface with a120-220 grit sandpaper and wipe down before applying the primer.
+Make sure you sand down your surface with a 120 grit sandpaper to scuff up the surface first.
 If you don’t sand it down to scuff up the sleek surface, the primer won’t stick properly.
+Wipe away all the dust before applying the primer.

-Regular Primer is a good primer to have something for your paint to stick to.
-Just a basic primer would be perfect for a piece that you are looking to paint a dark colour.
+Regular Primer is great to have as it gives something for your paint to stick to.
+A basic primer is always a good product to have around.
 A great tip we have learned is to Tint your primer with the paint colour you plan on using.
 This just makes the painting process a little easier for you.
 If you are planning on painting a piece black, it would be a bit annoying to use a white primer first.
 Tint the white primer with your black paint.
 You can do this with any colour!

 It Is important to know what primer to use so that you as an artist can have peace of mind about the durability and lasting quality of your furniture.
 Whether it is for sale or for your own home, the quality can vary if you don’t use the right primer!